-CEO of AdvertiseMint (https://www.advertisemint.com). $250M+ in Managed Ad Spend.
-Advertising Partner with Facebook Ads, Google Ads, TikTok Ads and Amazon Ads.
+CEO of AdvertiseMint (https://www.advertisemint.com). $500M+ in Ad Spend Managed on TikTok Ads, Facebook Ads, Google Ads & Amazon Ads.
 Best Selling Author (https://amzn.to/31zlXLP).

 Custom audiences are groups of users based on lists that were uploaded, events like a webpage visit or conversion and engagement on Facebook.
 If you upload a list of 10,000 users, you'll be able to show ads to any of those individuals that Facebook can match with their users.